Wheaton Wrongful Death Attorneys

-There are two common defenses that are often asserted in personal injury and, by extension, wrongful death cases:
+There are three common defenses that are often asserted in personal injury and, by extension, wrongful death cases:

 - Contributory Negligence: Maryland allows a civil defendant to assert contributory negligence as a defense.
 Contributory negligence is a common law defense that precludes recovery by a victim if evidence is put forth showing that the victim acted negligently and that the victim’s negligence contributed to their injuries.

 - Assumption of Risk: Additionally, Maryland also allows a civil defendant to raise assumption of risk as a defense.
 Assumption of risk is a defense that precludes a victim from recovering.
 In order to succeed under this defense, the at-fault party must present proof that the victim had knowledge of the risk, appreciated the risk, and, despite knowing of the risk, undertook the risk of danger.